See where we can be your feasibility, design & development partner

 With SB 9 owner occupied properties can subdivide their existing lot and create a legally separate parcel, the new parcel must be 40% - 60% of the original parcel size.

-SB 9 Lot Primary Unit Entitlement
+SB 9 New Primary Unit Entitlement

 Investors with single family non-owner occupied properties can leverage SB 9 to permit an additional “primary” home on their parcel.
 Owner occupancy is only required for lot subdivisions.

-CEQA exempt, ministerially processed, HCD regulated, 60 day review shot clock
+CEQA exempt, ministerially processed, HCD regulated, 60 day review shot clock.

 Developers and investors can leverage SB 1123 to create up to 10 new small lots, to turn one single family blank lot into 10 separately sellable fee-simple homes by-right.